 10.14.
 Destruction and retrieval.
 We will destroy your files at the end of their storage period, or earlier with your and our consent.
 Please write and tell us if you object to this.
 We will charge you if you want us to retrieve your files after we have completed our work.

 10.15.
 Your rights.
-We comply with the Data Protection Act 2002.
+We comply with the Data Protection Act 2018 and its associated regulations.
 As we are part of an international law firm, we also comply with the General Data Protection Regulation.
 You have a right of access to the personal data we hold about you.
 You can find out more about your rights on the Information Commissioner's (IC) website at www.inforights.im.

 10.16.
 Supervision (personal data).
 If you have any questions or concerns, or if you want to exercise your legal rights regarding your data then you should email us at firstname.lastname@example.org (marking your email for the attention of the Data Manager).
 We would ask you to use that address as well should you have a complaint.
 We are supervised by the IC and if you prefer you can make a complaint to them at any time.